paulcsmith/mongoose-currency/README.md

 * Saves as an integer (by multiplying by 100) to prevent rounding errors when performing calculations (See gotchas for details)
 * Strips out symbols from the beginning of strings (sometimes users include the currency symbol)
-* Stripes out commas (sometimes users add in commas or copy paste values into forms, e.g. "1,000.50)
+* Strips out commas (sometimes users add in commas or copy paste values into forms, e.g. "1,000.50)
 * Only save from two digits past the decimal point ("$500.559" is converted to 50055 and doesn't round)
 * Strips [a-zA-Z] from strings
 * Pass in a string or a number.
 Numbers will be converted without rounding (e.g. 500.559 -> 50055)